isabella232/advertising-cloud.en/help/user-guide/optimization/notifications.md

 There are two places in the UI where the Notifications will be accessible:

-1. From placement reports in a tab called Notifications
+* From placement reports in a tab called Notifications

    ![Notifications 2](assets/notifications-2.png)

-1. From edit placement page, in a section called Notifications
+* From edit placement page, in a section called Notifications

    ![Notifications 3](assets/notifications-3.png)

-## Why it is useful

-Diagnostic tool flag and alerts for potential issues with placements - then suggests remedies.
-This will enable troubleshooting to be part of your normal workflow of a campaign.

-## When to use it

-As the first step in troubleshooting placement-wide issues.

 ## What it currently does not do:

-* While the feature can be accessed from any placement report page, it will not be available in the edit placement page for BrandPoint placements
+* While you can access the feature from any placement report page, it's not available in the edit placement page for BrandPoint placements.
-* The first iteration will not track changes for targeting parameters like site lists, geos, audience segments
+* The first iteration doesn't track changes for targeting parameters like site lists, geos, and audience segments.
-* Will also not track changes by user
+* It doesn't track changes by user.